Du finder den danske tekst til kræmmerhusene her.

 The paper cone

-In Denmark, we often fill the paper cones (and pleated hearts) with treats, candy, or small cookies, and we hang the cones on our Christmas trees, which is why they are children’s favourite ornaments Christmas eve.
+In Denmark, we often fill paper cones (and Christmas hearts) with treats, candy, or small cookies and hang them on our Christmas trees, which is why they are children’s favourite ornaments on Christmas Eve.

-You will make the traditional paper cone by turning the paper into the shape of a cone, and then glueing a handle on it – the handle can be broad or narrow – long or short.
+You will make the traditional paper cone by turning the paper into a cone shape.

-You can make cones out of other materials – and the handle could be made of cloth, ribbon, or wire.
+You can make cones out of other materials – and make the handle of cloth, ribbon, or wire.

 It is up to you and your creativity.